fzyzcjy/flutter_rust_bridge/website/docs/guides/custom/attributes/comments.md

-# Specify attributes as comments
+# Specify attributes using comments

 The behavior can often be customized via attributes as well.
 For example, to make a function synchronous on Dart side, we can put `#[frb(sync)]` on that function.